Urinary stones: Introduction

 Small bladder stones may produce no symptoms.
 However, it is not unusual for a bladder stone to be too large and to pass out of the bladder easily.

 Symptoms of a bladder stone can include a frequent urge to urinate (urgency), painful urination, hematuria, (blood in the urine), and dysuria (difficulty urinating).
-In addition, a person with a bladder stone ...more symptoms »
+In addition, a person with a bladder stone may notice an ...more symptoms »

 Urinary stones: Treatments